 The small community of Kilcunda is situated on the pristine and rugged South Gippsland coastline between Phillip Island and Wonthaggi.

-The commercial centre of Kilcunda is situated along the northern side of the Bass Highway and includes a hotel, general store and a small selection of other shops.
-Across the road is a coastal reserve perched above the beach on the clifftop, consisting of a caravan park, BBQ shelter and picnic areas, all offering scenic views towards the ocean.
+The commercial centre of Kilcunda is situated along the northern side of the Bass Highway.
+It includes a hotel and The Sticks which consists of several boutique retail pods around a central square.
+Across the road is a coastal reserve perched above the beach on the clifftop, consisting of a caravan park, BBQ shelter, picnic areas, playground and skate park, all offering scenic views towards the ocean.

 There are three distinct beach areas in Kilcunda.
 The main town beach across the road from the shops and below the caravan park consists of wide stretches of sand with steep cliff backdrops and rocky platforms with shallow rock pools that extend into the sea.
 Shelley Beach is a secluded sandy beach bounded by two rocky headlands, accessed from either the Bass Highway west of Kilcunda Ridge Road or by walking around the western headland from the main beach.
 Past the eastern headland at the main beach is the town's surf beach, popular with anglers and surfers.
 Here, the rocky cliffs give way to a backdrop of large sand dunes and wide expanses of sand.